Your guide to payroll in Thailand

 When paying employees, employers are required to withhold salary tax in Thailand.

-Other contributions to the Thai social security, Workers’ Compensation Fund, and Employer Welfare Fund are also deducted.
+Other contributions to the Thai social security, Workers’ Compensation Fund, and Employer Welfare Fund (optional) are also deducted.

 1) Salary tax in Thailand